BLACK WOMEN & PUBLIC HEALTH

 Building on community-based work by scholar activists like Byllye Avery, this collective is a multidisciplinary group of scholars in science, social science, and humanities.
 Our discussion traverses Black women's studies and public health topics through various disciplinary lenses.

-Black Women and Public Health: Strategies to Name, Locate, and Change Systems of Power seeks to create an interdisciplinary dialogue that bridges gaps between researchers, practitioners, educators, and advocates.
+Black Women and Public Health: Strategies to Name, Locate, and Change Systems of Power seeks to create an interdisciplinary dialogue about race, gender, and health that bridges gaps between researchers, practitioners, educators, and advocates.

 (Click here for details.)